kundkingan/firebase-auth-node/README.md

 ### `firebaseAuth.signIn(email, password)`

-Tries to sign in through firebase with the provided email and password.
+Tries to sign with the provided email and password, if success it will return an object with the idToken and uid of the user.
 The type of `email` and `password` is string, if not an error is thrown.
 This function returns a Promise that you need to handle.

 ### `firebaseAuth.authToken(idToken)`